jumang4423/hack-the-95/README.md

 yarn dev
 ```

-open [http://localhost:3000](http://localhost:3000) with your browser to see the result
+open [http://localhost:3000](http://localhost:3000) with your browser to see the result!